shahdDaghash/Driving_School/README.md

 3. This is the final project for DataBase course ( COMP333 ) in Birzeit University

 ### What
--  This project provides the abiity to manage the whole process for each student that register in the school
+-  This project provides the ability to manage the whole process for each student that register in the school
 -  Only the employees have acess to the system and can add new students, employees, cars, payments or modify them

 ---